Why The United MileagePlus Explorer Card is a Keeper

 The main lookout at Waimea Canyon

-Once you’re at the main lookout point at Waimea Canyon, you’ll find local farmers selling local produce such as mangos, star-fruits, and papayas.
-They are delicious and if you purchase the fruits, you’ll be supporting local.
+Once you’re at the main lookout point at Waimea Canyon, you’ll find local farmers selling delicious local produce such as mangos, star-fruits, and papayas.
+If you purchase the fruits, you’ll support locals.

 No trip to Kauai is complete without seeing Napali Coast State Park.
-This was the setting for Jurassic Park and the minute you get to the entrance, it will all come back to you.
-My wife and I were dead set on doing the hike and we did about 3/4 of it until park rangers told us we couldn’t go any further due to flooding from heavy rainfall the previous night.
-The hike is definitely challenging, particularly the first quarter mile where there is a lot of steep uphill climbing.
-If you do the hike, bring some solid hiking shoes, plenty of water, and a couple of granola bars.
-I saw a few people with flip-flops and they were getting killed from mud and wet rocks.
+This was one of the settings for Jurassic Park; the minute you get to the entrance, it will look familiar.
+My wife and I were dead set on doing the hike, and we did about 3/4 of it until park rangers told us we couldn’t go any further due to flooding from heavy rainfall the previous night.
+The hike is challenging, particularly the first quarter mile, where there is a lot of steep uphill climbing.
+Bring some solid hiking shoes, plenty of water, and a couple of granola bars if you do the hike.
+I saw a few people with flip-flops, and they were getting killed by mud and wet rocks.
 Please don’t do this hike with flip-flops or sneakers.
-You don’t need expensive hiking shoes and a $60 pair would do the job.
-I’d also bring a very light raincoat since this part of Kauai gets a lot of rain and the weather can change from hour to hour.
-Other options to see the cliffs are from a boat or helicopter.
-I have heard the helicopter takes four people and that if you’re one of the two sitting in the rear, you’re kind of blocked off from the views when compared to those sitting in the front.
+You don’t need expensive hiking shoes; a $60 pair would do the job.
+I’d also bring a light raincoat since this part of Kauai gets a lot of rain, and the weather can change from hour to hour.
+Other options for seeing the cliffs are by boat or helicopter.
+I have heard the helicopter takes four people and that if you’re one of the two sitting in the rear, you’re kind of blocked off from the views compared to those sitting in the front.
 Just something to be aware of.

 KauaiCliffs